 Tim spent most of his life in New York.
 No, not that New York.
 “Everyone always assumes I mean New York City when I tell them where I am from, which couldn’t be further from the truth,” he laughs.
 Born and raised in the Central New York region, most of his life was spent surrounded by forests and water— not skyscrapers.
 Houses were often a half-mile to a mile apart.
 The town he grew up in was so small that there wasn’t even a four-way stop in it.
 His graduating class consisted of about 60 people.
 A trip to the mall would take about 45 minutes of driving to get there.
 The nightlife in his town consisted of crickets and lightning bugs.
 No, it definitely was not THAT New York.

 Master Massage Practitioner,

 Hannah Roen was in need of significant healing.
-She was suffering from two brain tumors, a liver tumor, severe acid reflux, pancreatitis, ovarian and breast cysts, pleurisy, and some other emotional conditions as well.
+Over the course of 9 years, she was suffering from two brain tumors, a liver tumor, severe acid reflux, pancreatitis, ovarian and breast cysts, pleurisy, and some other emotional conditions as well.

 At the time, Hannah was living in Puerto Rico and suffering with serious health conditions when she met a holistic healer who taught at Southwest Institute of Healing Arts in Tempe, Arizona.
 He spoke to her of the self-healing power of Ancient Chinese Medicine and a specific technique called Tui Na.
 The term Tui Na (pronounced "twee naw”)—which literally means "pinch and pull”—refers to a wide range of Traditional Chinese Medicine (TCM), therapeutic massage, and body work.
 Tui Na is not generally used for pleasure and relaxation; rather, it serves as a treatment to address specific patterns of disharmony in the body.